OpenLightingProject/rp2040-dmxsun/README.md

 The complete configuration of the device, including IP addresses, patchings, wireless configuration can be stored on each of the IO boards or on the base board.

-When the device powers up, it scans the 4 IO boards slots in order for connected boards and the configuration stored on them.
+When the device powers up, it scans the 4 IO board slots in order for connected boards and the configuration stored on them.
 As soon as a valid and non-disabled configuration is found, it is loaded and used.
 If no IO board has a valid configuration, it tries to load the config from the flash memory of the Pico board.
 If this also doesn't seem valid, a fallback configuration is applied.

 The status LEDs on the base board indicate which IO board has a valid configuration and which configuration is currently active.